elotroalex/elotroalex/bio.md

 #### Guest lectures

+- "Nimble Tents: xpMethod, #tornapart, and Other Tensile Approaches to the Fourth State."
+MITH Digital Dialogues.
+University of Maryland.
+November 2018.
 - "Revisiting the Digital Library of Babel: Minimal Computing, Mobilized Humanities and Tri-Continental Disobedience."
 Nigerian Digital Humanities Summer Institute.
 October 2018.
 - "Border Archives and Shadow Archons: The Case of the Broken Digital Record."
 Bavarian American Academy Summer School.
 June 2018.
 - "These Masters's Tools Ain't Like the Others: Towards a Caribbean Digital Humanities Praxis."
 3rd Annual Distinguished Lecture.
 Faculty of Humanities and Education.
 University of the West Indies Mona Campus.
 May 2018.